Format

 About the Author

 Elizabeth MeLampy is a lawyer whose work focuses on animal rights and protection.
 A graduate of Harvard College and Harvard Law School, she was named an Emerging Scholar Fellow by the Brooks Institute for Animal Rights Law and Policy in 2020 and received an award for her work with Harvard Law’s Animal Law & Policy Program in 2021.
-She has interned with organizations like the PETA Foundation, Animal Outlook, and the Conservation Law Foundation, and clerked for judges in the Massachusetts Supreme Judicial Court and the Federal District Court in Arizona.
-She currently works as an attorney for the Natural Resources Defense Council and lives in Washington, DC.
+She clerked for judges in the Massachusetts Supreme Judicial Court and the Federal District Court in Arizona and litigated with the Natural Resources Defense Council.
+She currently lives in Washington, DC.